WCSCourses/ScientificCommunities/05-leadership-and-governance.md

 ---

-# The "step back" test
+# The dependency test

-Ask yourself:
+A community can become overly dependent on its coordinator.

+Ask:

-> **If I disappeared for one month, what would stop happening?**
+> **If the coordinator were unavailable for one month, what would stop happening?**

-List everything:

 > ...

 Now ask:

-> **What could someone else take ownership of?**
+> **Which of these responsibilities could be shared?**

 > ...

-Then:

-> **What infrastructure would they need from me?**
+> **What information, access or support would another member need to take them on?**

 > ...

-Your goal is not to make yourself unnecessary immediately.

-Your goal is to gradually increase the community's ability to function without depending on one person.
+Use this exercise to identify opportunities for distributed responsibility.

 ---